hanshuebner/netzhansa/content/post/vintage-computing-retreat/index.md

-We went through the stacks of boards to find another L0004 to try out (and at this point, I need to point out that it is quite amazing that Dave has a very good recollection of what to find where in his gigantic collection of things), and tada: Now the machine behaved differently depending on which of the UDA50 board sets I installed, allowing me to find one that actually worked and succeeded booting the VMS 7.2 installation that was on an RA90 drive in another corner of the museum, connected by a lengthy SDI serial cable.
+We went through the stacks of boards to find another L0004 to try out (and at this point, I need to point out that it is quite amazing that Dave has a very good recollection of what to find where in his gigantic collection of things).
+With one of the replacement boards installed, the machine behaved differently depending on which of the UDA50 board sets I installed.
+This allowed me to find one that actually worked.
+I could then boot the VMS 7.2 installation that was on an RA90 drive in another corner of the museum, connected by a lengthy SDI serial cable.

 With the machine known to boot, I went on to install the KLESI tape controller.
 Naively, I rearranged the board in the Unibus cage to